aliyun/terraform-provider-alicloud/website/docs/r/ess_alarm.html.markdown

 * `description` - (Optional) The description for the alarm.
 * `alarm_actions` - (Required) The list of actions to execute when this alarm transition into an ALARM state.
 Each action is specified as ess scaling rule ari.
 * `scaling_group_id` - (Required) The scaling group associated with this alarm.
-* `metric_type` - (Optional) The type for the alarm's associated metric.
+* `metric_type` - (Optional, ForceNew) The type for the alarm's associated metric.
 Supported value: system, custom. "system" means the metric data is collected by Aliyun Cloud Monitor Service(CMS), "custom" means the metric data is upload to CMS by users.
 Defaults to system.
 * `metric_name` - (Required) The name for the alarm's associated metric.
-* `period` - (Optional) The period in seconds over which the specified statistic is applied.
+* `period` - (Optional, ForceNew) The period in seconds over which the specified statistic is applied.
 Supported value: 60, 120, 300, 900.
 Defaults to 300.
 * `statistics` - (Optional) The statistic to apply to the alarm's associated metric.
 Supported value: Average, Minimum, Maximum.
 Defaults to Average.
 * `threshold` - (Required) The value against which the specified statistics is compared.
 * `comparison_operator` - (Optional) The arithmetic operation to use when comparing the specified Statistic and Threshold.
 The specified Statistic value is used as the first operand.
 Supported value: >=, <=, >, <.
 Defaults to >=.